As a new parent, there comes a point where you finally feel like you’ve figured things out and have found your groove.

 If your baby is more fussy than normal, and you’re not sure if it’s related to an allergy, pay special attention to any signs and symptoms after meal times.

-If you think you’re baby might suddenly be extra fussy because of food allergies, work with your doctor identifying any allergens and decrease any extra fussiness that is caused by these symptoms.
+If you think you’re baby might suddenly be extra fussy because of food allergies, work with your doctor to identify any allergens and decrease any extra fussiness that is caused by these symptoms.

 Any parent that has been through teething knows how horrible it is.
 It’s awful watching your baby cry in pain as he works on cutting his new teeth.